DINHC/foodborneillness/README.md

 ## State Analysis
 To Do:
+    * Clean Data
     * Group the data set by state
-    * A bar graph that lists hospitilizations/death
+    * A bar graph that lists hospitilizations/state
     * A bar graph of deaths/state
     * Zero in on 5 top states with highest hospitalizations
-    * Zero in on 5 top states with highest deaths *Plot line graphs for each of the 5 states (Hospitalizations Vs.Time) *Plot line graphs for each of the 5 states (Deaths Vs. Time)
+    * Zero in on 5 top states with highest deaths
+    * Plot line graphs for each of the 5 states (Hospitalizations Vs.Time)
+    * Plot line graphs for each of the 5 states (Deaths Vs. Time)

+## Data Cleaning (Merari)

+I should be on the lookout for the following in  :

+* Duplicate records in my data
+* irrelevant data (Look at the categories and see if any dont belong) *Deal with missing data. zeros for numerical , and 'Missing' for categorical